 In Cricceth, a castle ruin overlooks the village from a large hill that juts out in the sea.
 Awesome sight.
 No parking, no photo — just have to depend on my memory.

 After Abersoch, the roads squeezed to one track most of the way to Rhiw.
 I lost my way and was heading to the ocean.
 Got turned around then stopped at a busy pub for a nature break and directions.
 I got a half pint of cider and met a delightful young woman who helped me out.

 Her English was a bit hard to follow because of her heavy Welsh accent and she told me her first language is Welsh.
 She’s also fluent in French and learning Spanish.

 I made it to Rhiw and knowing my time was short moved to the overlook to Ynys Enlli (Bardsey Island) on more one track roads.

 After Ynys Enlli, it was getting to Llanberis so I could check in to y Gwynedd and have dinner.
 The room is tiny but comfortable.
 I went into the pub to have dinner and a man had his friendly dog at the bar and another man in a wheel chair had his non-service dog with him.
-I had an interesting talk with A pool player.
+I had an interesting talk with a pool player.
 He had been to Austin and related a tale of him being singled out by a drunk at 3 a.m. on 6th Street as an Arab and was told to go home.
 Said he went up the the guy, introduced himself as Ed Porter from London.
 The guy backed off after hearing the strong accent.
-We discussed Mexican food, barbecue, travelling alone (he was with his girlfriend), climbing Snowdon, why I didn’t choose to visit London and blogging.
+We discussed Mexican food, barbecue, traveling alone (he was with his girlfriend), climbing Snowdon and blogging.
+He asked why I didn’t choose to visit London and I just said I prefer the country and was drawn to Wales.
 All this talk started from him wanting to move the chair at my table to make a pool shot.
 With little juice in my iPad and my cider gone, I left for bed.